 When I was first diagnosed with ME/CFS, I felt lost.
 Chronic Fatigue Syndrome was a condition I had never heard of before and my doctor didn't seem to know much about it either.
 What got me through was the support of other patients I found online.
 And they continue to be my support as the years go by!
 For this reason I have created an ME/CFS community online.

-It consists of a few places on social media where bloggers, vloggers and other content creators with ME/CFS (and their carers) can share their content to help support the ME/CFS community better.
+It consists of a few places on social media where people with ME and their carers can share relevent content to help support the ME/CFS community.